 A database is an information technological construct made up out of one or more specially structured data storage devices and a variety of search, sorting and access methods for these data.
+A database is a structured storage and management system for vast amounts of data.

 Database types and database software